 About the time Hardingham arrived at Buncefield, firefighters had successfully increased the water supply on site to five lines of 6-inch hose.
 Coping with the water problem had not been easy.
 The nearest inexhaustible supply of water was a canal about 1½ miles away.

 "The concern with the canal was that if you put large pumps on the edge you could destroy the bank," Hardingham said.
 "If you destroy the bank you destroy the entire canal system.
 So they decided they could not take water from the canal."

 The next available source, two miles away across farmland, had its own drawbacks.
 With no hard road access, authorities had to use cranes and cherrypickers to lift and place the 2,000 gpm pumps used to relay the water.

-"In the U.K. we have what we call the New Dimensions program, which islike your Homeland Security," Hardingham said.
+"In the U.K. we have what we call the New Dimensions program, which is like your Homeland Security," Hardingham said.
 "The program purchased 54 2,000-gpm pumps and miles of 6-inch hose.
 That was what was used at this emergency."
-Fourteen 2,000-gpm pumps and 12 lines of 6-inch hose were used to relay water to the fire at Buncefield.
+Fourteen 2,000-gpm pumps and 12 lines of 6-inch hose relayed water to the fire.

 "It demonstrated the value of long-range trailer monitors," Hardingham said."People tend to like to get a foam pod and stick a monitor on top of it.
 That's fine if you can get it into place.
 But if it's in place and you can't get to it because the infrastructure is collapsing and the roadway is knackered, you're stuck.
 With the trailer-type mobile monitors, six or seven guys can hump that over the 6-inch hose and the fallen pipe racks."